Azure/azure-sdk-for-net/sdk/nginx/Azure.ResourceManager.Nginx/README.md

 # Microsoft Azure Nginx management client library for .NET

-NGINX for Azure is a natively integrated software as a service (SaaS) solution with advanced traffic management and monitoring.
-The Azure integration enables ease of use with provisioning and configuration in a couple steps.
-Leverage advanced traffic management features, such as JSON Web Token (JWT) authentication and active health checks, with built-in security integrations like Azure Key Vault for SSL/TLS certificate management.
+Microsoft Azure Nginx is a natively integrated software as a service (SaaS) solution with advanced traffic management and monitoring.
+It offers ease of use with provisioning and configuration in a couple steps and leverages advanced traffic management features, such as JSON Web Token (JWT) authentication and active health checks, with built-in security integrations like Azure Key Vault for SSL/TLS certificate management.

 This library supports managing Microsoft Azure Nginx resources.